uikit/uikit-site/docs/pages/description-list.md

 <p class="uk-text-lead">Easily create nicely looking description lists, which come in different styles.</p>

-There is no component class necessary to create a description list, but UIkit provides a couple of modifier classes to display the list in a different style.

-***

 ## Usage

 Add the `.uk-description-list` class to display terms and descriptions below each other.